 Step 6: Depending on the height of the raised bed, you can attach the next layer of board on top of the base.
 Check the level before you start joining it with screws.

 Step 7: For better drainage, partially fill the base with debris.
 You may not have to do this step if you are making a shallower bed.
 Add at least 6 inches of topsoil free from weeds or rocks into the bed.

-Step 8: If you want to plant vegetables and wants to keep birds out of your garden then you can attach the net to the sideboard.
+Step 8: If you want to plant vegetables and want to keep birds out of your garden then you can attach the net to the sideboard.
 You can raise it when you need it to cover the garden bed.
-Don't forget to water the garden immediately once you have planted.
+Don’t forget to water the garden immediately once you have planted it.

 Step 9 (optional): Once you get the topsoil ready, install the drip irrigation system now before planting.

 Here are some useful tips while building a garden bed.